-In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation-Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
-The guidance in this ASU involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-Under ASU 2016-09, income tax benefits and deficiencies are to be recognized as income tax expense or benefit in the statement of operations and the tax effects of exercised or vested awards should be treated as discrete items in the reporting period in which they occur.
+In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation-Improvements to Employee Share-Based Payment Accounting.
+The guidance in this ASU involves several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the consolidated statement of cash flows.
+Under ASU 2016-09, income tax benefits and deficiencies are to be recognized as income tax expense or benefit in the consolidated statement of income (loss) and the tax effects of exercised or vested awards should be treated as discrete items in the reporting period in which they occur.
 Additionally, under ASU 2016-09, excess tax benefits should be classified along with other income tax cash flows as an operating activity.
-ASU 2016-09 will be effective for us on January 1, 2017, with early adoption permitted.
-Upon adoption of this standard as of January 1, 2017, we estimate we will record a \$4.0 million deferred tax asset and a corresponding credit to retained earnings for excess tax benefits that had not previously been recognized because the related tax deductions had not reduced taxes payable.
-We will not change our accounting policy in regards to forfeitures.
+We adopted this guidance in the first quarter of fiscal 2017, and as a result of this adoption recorded a \$4.0 million deferred tax asset and corresponding credit to retained earnings for excess tax benefits that had not previously been recognized because the related tax deductions had not reduced taxes payable.
+We have not changed our accounting policy in regards to forfeitures as a result of the adoption of this guidance.
+Our adoption of the new standard also resulted in the prospective classification of excess tax benefits as cash flows from operating activities in the same manner as other cash flows related to income taxes within the consolidated statements of cash flows.
+Based on the prospective method of adoption chosen, the classification of excess tax benefits within the consolidated statements of cash flows for prior periods presented has not been adjusted to reflect the change.